jecki/DHParser/documentation_src/manuals/ebnf.rst

         ""))

-A common problem with whitespace is that it tends to pollute the Grammar, because whereever you'd like to allow whitespace, you'd have to insert a symbol for whitespace.
-The same problem existis when it comes to allowing comments, because you'd probably allow to insert comments in as many places as possible.
+A common problem with whitespace is that it tends to pollute the Grammar, because wherever you'd like to allow whitespace, you'd have to insert a symbol for whitespace.
+The same problem exists when it comes to allowing comments, because you'd probably allow to insert comments in as many places as possible.

 DHParser's support for insignificant whitespace and comments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Coding insignificant whitespace and comments is exactly the same as coding siginificant whitespace and comments and does not need to be repeated, here.
+Coding insignificant whitespace and comments is exactly the same as coding significant whitespace and comments and does not need to be repeated, here.
 (The combination of insignificant whitespace and significant comments, is slightly more complicated, and probably best outsourced to some degree to the post-parsing processing stages.
 It will not be discussed here.)
-However, DHParser offers some special support for insignificant whitesapce and comments, which can make working with these easier in some cases.
+However, DHParser offers some special support for insignificant whitespace and comments, which can make working with these easier in some cases.

 First of all, DHParser has a special dedicated token for